IgniteUI/igniteui-docfx/en/components/simple-combo.md

 <button igxButton (click)="selectFavorite()">Select Favorite</button>
 ```

-When clicking the button, the London city will be added to the simple combobox's selection:
+When the button is clicked, `London` will be added to the simple combobox's selection:

 ```typescript
 export class MySimpleComboComponent {